 feeling sad on my boat ride home…I could have stayed forever

 So, how was Da Adolfo?
 Being a place that gets a lot of hype, I was a little worried after my lackluster experience at La Fontelina.
-Fellow blogger Rosie even claims that it is her favorite restaurant in the world.
+Fellow blogger Rosie even claims that this is her favorite restaurant in the world.
 My experience?
 The reviews are spot on.
 It was without a doubt one of the most amazing places I have ever been.
-The food was the best I had in Italy, and the private beach, loungers and peach wine?!?
+The food was the best I had had in Italy, and the private beach, loungers and peach wine?!?
 Take me back now!

 At the end of any day in Positano, it is pretty much required that you find a spot to grab a drink and watch the magnificent sunset.
 And in my opinion, the San Pietro Hotel is the place to do so.
 Grab a seat on the terrace, order a spritz and enjoy the show.